-The global market for Precision Medicine was estimated at US$89.9 Billion in 2023 and is projected to reach US$161.1 Billion by 2030, growing at a CAGR of 8.7% from 2023 to 2030.
+The global market for Precision Medicine was estimated at US$97.4 Billion in 2024 and is projected to reach US$161.1 Billion by 2030, growing at a CAGR of 8.7% from 2024 to 2030.
 This comprehensive report provides an in-depth analysis of market trends, drivers, and forecasts, helping you make informed business decisions.
+The report includes the most recent global tariff developments and how they impact the Precision Medicine market.

 AI and machine learning are also playing a crucial role in the precision medicine landscape.
 These technologies are helping researchers and clinicians analyze vast datasets, such as patient genomes, electronic health records (EHRs), and clinical trial results, to identify patterns and predict treatment outcomes.
 AI algorithms can sift through complex genetic and clinical data to pinpoint biomarkers associated with specific diseases, enabling earlier diagnosis and more targeted treatment approaches.
 In oncology, AI is being used to match patients with the most effective cancer therapies based on their genetic profiles, improving survival rates and reducing the need for invasive treatments.